Your role in caregiving

 -

-Yes.
-All long-term care workers must complete a background check.
-If you’re working for an agency or facility, your employer will help you with this.
-If you’re an individual provider with Consumer Direct WA, they will provide you instructions during the hiring process.
+- If you’re an individual provider with Consumer Direct WA, they will give you instructions during the hiring process.

-Learn more on the DSHS Background Check Central Unit website.
 For certification details, visit the Department of Health Home Care Aide webpage.

 - What is an OCA number and do I need one?